terasic/InnovateFPGA2021/docs/AzureSignup.md

 1. Enter Credit Card or Debit Card information

     > [!NOTE]
-    > Your card will not be charged, unless you decided to upgrade to Pay-As-You-Go subscription.
+    > Your card will not be charged unless you decided to upgrade to Pay-As-You-Go subscription.

     ![Free Account 05](../images/FreeAccount-05.png)